 - Speed: We tend to speak quite quickly.
 It can be difficult for a spoken language translator app to keep up with that speed.
 (In written language, speed is not a variable in translation.)

 - Mobility: We also tend to be out and about (or, you know, traveling abroad) when we need these translation services.
-Since these translators use the cloud as their primary processor and require internet connectivity, these apps often become somewhat unreliable (or, in some cases, too slow to be of any use).
+Since these translators use the cloud as their primary processor and require internet connectivity, these apps often become somewhat unreliable (or, in some cases, too slow to be of any practical use).

 - Complexity: Human language is intricate–even when it’s written.
 The translations created by Google, for example, tend to be quite literal, often missing the nuance and the meaning of the original phrase.
 That problem is only exacerbated by the spoken word.